hollowdoor/bestow/README.md

-# Divvy
+# Bestow
 ## Send modules to the browser as code.

 **This project is mostly for my personal use.
 If someone decides that they want to use this module it is publicly available.
 You can use it at your own risk.
 For now you should consider this module experimental, and it's interface may change in the future.**

-**Being that Divvy serves a purpose shared by tools like Browserfiy it will work only in certain situations, and may not work for your use case.
-Divvy is not meant to replace other tools.
-You should use what fits your use case, what works, or what you like to use.
-Divvy is just another option.**
+**Being that bestow serves a purpose shared by tools like Browserfiy it will work only in certain situations, and may not work for your use case. bestow is not meant to replace other tools.
+You should use what fits your use case, what works, or what you like to use. bestow is just another option.**

 ## Explanation